 Cyber Polygon 2020 international online exercise ends in success

-Cyber Polygon 2020, the international online cybersecurity exercise came to an end.
-The event is the official project of the World Economic Forum Centre for Cybersecurity, Sberbank Group and BI.ZONE.
+Cyber Polygon 2020, the international online cybersecurity exercise, came to an end.
+The event is the official project of the World Economic Forum's Centre for Cybersecurity, Sberbank Group and BI.ZONE.

-120 of the largest Russian and international organisations from 29 countries joined the technical training to practise response to a targeted attack, aimed at hacking company data and undermining its reputation.
+120 of the largest Russian and international organizations from 29 countries joined the technical training to practice response to a targeted attack aimed at hacking company data and undermining its reputation.
 The attackers’ actions were simulated by the BI.ZONE team.

-The first part of talks and interviews — ‘An uncertain future: what cyber risks will the accelerated global digitalisation bring?’ — started with a dialogue between Herman Gref, CEO, Chairman of the Executive Board, Sberbank, and the Rt.
+The first part of talks and interviews — "An uncertain future: what cyber risks will the accelerated global digitalization bring?" — started with a dialogue between Herman Gref, CEO, Chairman of the Executive Board, Sberbank, and the Rt.
 Hon.
 Tony Blair, Prime Minister, Great Britain and Northern Ireland (1997-2007).
-The speakers discussed what risks are posed by digitalisation and how the pandemic crisis is transforming our attitude to this process.
+The speakers discussed what risks are posed by digitalization and how the pandemic crisis is transforming our attitude to this process.

 The dialogue was followed by interviews with Jeremy Jurgens, Chief Business Officer and Member of the Managing Board, World Economic Forum, Sebastian Tolstoy, Head of Eastern Europe & Central Asia and General Director Ericsson Russia, Ericsson, and Alexey Kornya, President, CEO, Chairman of the Management Board, MTS.

-The third part — ‘Are we prepared to counter a new wave of cybercrime?’ — began with a conversation between Troels Oerting, Chairman of the Advisory Board, the World Economic Forum Centre for Cybersecurity, and Jürgen Stock, Secretary General, INTERPOL, who discussed how 2020 had transformed the cybercrime situation and the threat landscape.
+The third part — "Are we prepared to counter a new wave of cybercrime?" — began with a conversation between Troels Oerting, Chairman of the Advisory Board, the World Economic Forum's Centre for Cybersecurity, and Jürgen Stock, Secretary General, INTERPOL, who discussed how 2020 had transformed the cybercrime situation and the threat landscape.

 The conversation was followed by a series of interviews with Craig Jones, Cybercrime Director, INTERPOL, Petr Gorodov, Head of the General Directorate for International Relations and Legal Assistance of the Prosecutor General’s Office of the Russian Federation, and John Crain, Chief Security, Stability & Resiliency Officer, ICANN.

-The Cyber Polygon results were summarised in closing remarks by Stanislav Kuznetsov, Deputy Chairman of the Executive Board, Sberbank.
+The Cyber Polygon results were summarized in closing remarks by Stanislav Kuznetsov, Deputy Chairman of the Executive Board, Sberbank.

-Watch the full recording on the Cyber Polygon 2020.
+Watch the full recording on Cyber Polygon 2020